maidcentral/mc-fallback-v2/docs/BACKEND-REQUIREMENTS.md

    - EmployeeInformationId stored for technician job filtering

 5. **Data Archival**:
-   - Each nightly sync overwrites data for the next 7 days
+   - Each hourly sync overwrites data for the next 7 days
    - Old data beyond 7-day window can be archived or deleted
    - Ensures backup portal always has latest schedule changes